Minimum Viable Product (MVP): A Smart Way to Test Your Product Ideas

 → Manage your MVP effectively in Jira with a user story mapping method by ProductGo!

-Remember to keep things simple, listen to your users, and be prepared to iterate.
-With these principles in mind, your MVP will serve as a solid foundation for a successful product.
+With these principles in mind, your MVP will serve as a solid foundation for a product that has the potential for long-term success.

 Why your User Story Map Needs Goal Level?